-Together the six of us went to the vets in Shkoder who speaks good English.
-The vets details are: Klinika Veterinare PUTRAT, phone: +355 695 601 111.
+Together the six of us went to the vets in Shkoder where they speak good English.
+The vet details are: Klinika Veterinare PUTRAT, phone: +355 695 601 111.
 The vet appointment you most probably will get will be at 7pm.
 He works for the government during the day and then is open all evening.
 Closed on Sundays.
 Call in advance.

-Alba was given a 15 digit microchip, rabies vaccine, she was wormed, treated for ticks and given a passport.
+At Putrat Vets Alba was given a 15 digit microchip, rabies vaccine, she was wormed, treated for ticks (of which she had maybe about 20 on her) and given an ALbanian passport.
 The cost of this was 9000 Leke which is about £60.